 Individuals who have been within six feet of the positive case for more than 15 minutes in a 24-hour period will be considered a "close contact" and will be contacted as soon as possible by the school nurse.
-Please note this exception to the 6 feet rule per CDC guidance: In the K-12 indoor classroom setting, the close contact definition excludes students who were within 3 to 6 feet of an infected student if both the infected student and the exposed student(s) correctly and consistently wore well-fitting mask the entire time.
+Please note this exception to the 6 feet rule per CDC guidance: In the K-12 indoor classroom setting, the close contact definition excludes students if both the infected student and the exposed student(s) correctly and consistently wore well-fitting mask the entire time.